wohaco/despace/venus.md

    1. **[Venera‑5](venera_5_6.md)** (1969.01.05), **[Venera‑6](venera_5_6.md)** (1969.01.10).
 The photometers registered no atmo glow.
    1. **[Mariner‑10](mariner_10.md)** (1973.11.04).
 1st Venus image: an illuminated arc of clouds over the north pole.
    1. **[Venera‑9](venera_9_10.md)** (1975.06.08), **[Venera‑10](venera_9_10.md)** (1975.06.14).
 Clarified the Venus ashy glow causes: because of the light of strongly ionized atoms of O & CO, it’s a close relative of Earth’s auroras, only “smeared” across the surface due to the planet’s lack of a magnetic field.
    1. **[Venus Express](venus_express.md)** (VEX, 2005.11.09).
 Studied the air glow, & the UV‑absorption on the clouds top.
-Obtained O₂ and NO₂ nightglow distributions, discovered OH nightglow.
+Obtained O₂ & NO₂ nightglow distributions, discovered OH nightglow.
    1. ••• **Future/proposed missions:** •••
       1. **[Cubesat UV Experiment](cubesat_uv_experiment.md)** (…).
 To study the nightglows.
       1. **[Venus Observing System](venus_observing_system.md)** (…).
 To observe the Venus night side continuously.

----

 <p style="page-break-after:always"> </p>